PAP 3a results: what does it mean?

 What happens now?

 After a PAP 3a result, you will be referred to the gynecologist.
-The regular trajectory usually proceeds as follows:
+The regular process generally proceeds as follows:

 - Colposcopy: The gynecologist examines the cervix with a magnifying glass (colposcope) and stains the cells to make abnormalities visible.